LEARN MORE

 The HARP Team has developed and contributed to the following materials providing background on Medicaid, reentry, and related issues.
 Please check back frequently as we will continue to add briefs, reports, blogs, and other information from the HARP network.

-NEW UPDATE: Fact Sheet: Medicaid’s New Role in Advancing Reentry: Key Policy Changes (October 2024)
+UPDATED: Fact Sheet: Medicaid’s New Role in Advancing Reentry: Key Policy Changes (October 2024)

 This 2-page fact sheet provides an overview of groundbreaking new reentry policies that are taking place nationally through statutory changes made by Congress and in individual states through Medicaid 1115 demonstration waivers.

-NEW: FAQ: Engaging People with Lived Experience of Incarceration (October 2024)
+FAQ: Engaging People with Lived Experience of Incarceration (October 2024)

 As a part of our Learning and Action Network, HARP and National Academy of State Health Policy (NASHP) teams recently sat down with DeAnna Hoskins, President and CEO of Just Leadership USA (JLUSA), to discuss how states can effectively collaborate with people affected by incarceration in reentry policy development, decision-making, and program implementation.
 We synthesized the conversation into an FAQ for state leaders who are looking for ways to develop and implement approaches that are responsive to the needs of people affected by incarceration.

-NEW: Implementing the Medicaid Reentry Waiver in California: Key Policy and Operational Insights from 11 Counties (October 2024)
+Implementing the Medicaid Reentry Waiver in California: Key Policy and Operational Insights from 11 Counties (October 2024)

 In January 2023, California became the first state in the nation to receive approval from CMS for a Medicaid Section 1115 demonstration request to amend Medicaid’s inmate exclusion.
 California’s waiver, called California’s Advancing and Innovating Medi-Cal (CalAIM), and the specific component focused on individuals who are transitioning out of the criminal justice system, the Justice Involved (JI) initiative, will for the first time provide a targeted set of Medicaid-covered services right before someone is released from prison or jail.
 This paper highlights California’s implementation approach, focusing on the county-level impacts on jails, health care providers, and reentry processes.
 It also explores several implementation challenges and the steps the state and the counties have taken thus far to implement this change.